muruthigitau/test/README.md

 ## For More Detailed Documentation

-For a more comprehensive guide and details on the integration, visit our [GitHub Wiki Documentation](https://github.com/muruthigitau/test/wiki).
+For a more comprehensive guide and details on the integration, visit our [Complete Guide](https://github.com/muruthigitau/test/wiki).

 ## How to Install